KashpurovichYuri/kokkos-core-wiki/docs/source/ProgrammingGuide/Initialization.rst

   * - --kokkos-device-id=INT
     - specify device id to be used by Kokkos
   * - --kokkos-map-device-id-by=(random\|mpi_rank), default: mpi_rank
-    - strategy to select device-id automatically from available devices: random or mpi_rank:sup:`2`
+    - strategy to select device-id automatically from available devices: random or mpi_rank :sup:`2`
   * - --kokkos-tools-libs=STR
     - specify which of the tools to use.
 Must either be full path to library or name of library if the path is present in the runtime library search path (e.g. LD_LIBRARY_PATH)
   * - --kokkos-tools-help